FlaviaHepp/Customer-Churn-Prediction-Retention-Optimization/README.md

 ---

-## 🧠 Key Learnings
+## 🧠 What This Demonstrates

-* Accuracy is not enough → business metrics matter
-* Threshold tuning is critical in imbalanced problems
+* Ability to translate ML into business value
+* Understanding of cost-sensitive decision making
-* Experiment tracking improves reproducibility
+* Experience with experiment tracking (MLflow)
-* ML must align with real-world decision making
+* End-to-end ML pipeline design

 ---

-## 🔥 Next Steps
+## 🔥 Next Steps (Production Vision)

+* Deploy as batch scoring or API
+* Integrate with CRM systems
+* Run real A/B tests on campaigns
-* SHAP for model interpretability
+* Add SHAP for explainability (critical in banking)
-* Deployment (API or batch scoring)
-* Real A/B testing in production environment

 ---

-## 👤 Author
+## 👤 Profile Positioning

-Data-focused project combining machine learning and business strategy.
+This project reflects the type of work expected in:

+* Customer Analytics
+* Risk / Retention Modeling
+* Data Science for Marketing Optimization

+👉 Designed for roles in banking, fintech, and data-driven organizations.

+---

+## 💬 Final Insight

+> A good model predicts churn.
+> A great model **changes business decisions**.

+This project focuses on the second.